Wilfred/trifle/docs/Numbers.md

 # Numbers

-Baobab currently only supports integers.
+Trifle currently only supports integers.

 Integer literals are strings of digits.
 Example integers are `0`, `1234` and `-999999`.